arbridev/QuickPersonalFinance/README.md

 #### Building

 To build, this project requires to have a `GoogleService-Info.plist` file located at `/QuickPersonalFinance`.

+Swift Package Manager was replaced by Cocoapods since it duplicated some Firebase files which rendered the project impossible to build for unit tests, crashing with the error: [[FBLPromise HTTPBody]: unrecognized selector sent to instance](https://github.com/firebase/firebase-ios-sdk/issues/8005).

+Cocoapods requires to run `pod install` if you need to install a new dependency, in any other case the pod sources will be available in the repository.

 ### Code formatting and linting